Miriam Zemanova

 I received my BSc degree in Applied Ecology (Czech University of Life Sciences) and earned two MSc degrees: in Ecological Conservation (Cranfield University) and in Forestry, Water and Landscape Management (Czech University of Life Sciences).
 I obtained my PhD degree in Ecology and Evolution at the University of Bern.
 Before joining the Environmental Sciences and Humanities Institute, I was a Postdoctoral Research Fellow at the Department of Philosophy at the University of Basel and at the Centre for Compassionate Conservation at the University of Technology Sydney.

-My research interests focus on wildlife welfare, conservation genetics, humane education, and the 3Rs principles of responsible animal use, particularly in wildlife research (https://3RsWildlife.info).
+My current research focuses on wildlife welfare, animal research ethics, evidence synthesis, education, and implementation of the 3Rs principles and non-invasive methods in wildlife research (https://3RsWildlife.info).

-You can find more information about me and my work on my personal website at: https://miriamzemanova.com.
+You can find more information about my work at: https://miriamzemanova.com.

 Research and publications